CASFRI/CASFRI/README.md

 # Requirements

-* CASFRI v5 uses PostgreSQL 9.6 and PostGIS v2.3.7.
+* CASFRI-5 uses PostgreSQL 9.6 and PostGIS v2.3.7.

-* Loading scripts require GDAL v1.11.4 and access to a Bash or batch shell.
-IMPORTANT: ab16 will not load with GDAL v2.X
+* Loading scripts require GDAL v1.11.4 and access to a Bash or Batch shell.
+IMPORTANT: some file types will not load with GDAL v2.X

 * Table translation requires the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework)